7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 How Much Sleep Do You Need?

-An average person needs somewhere around 6-8 hours of good quality sleep.
+An average person needs somewhere around 6-8 hours of good-quality sleep.

-If your routine is physically very demanding and your lifestyle revolves around physically challenging tasks or if you are an athlete and you workout hard, you might need a solid 8 hours of slumber.
+If your routine is physically very demanding and your lifestyle revolves around physically challenging tasks or if you are an athlete and you work hard, you might need a solid 8 hours of slumber.

 Keep in mind that it’s the “quality” that matters most.
-You might still feel tired and unfresh after sleeping for 8-9 hours if your sleep quality was poor.
+You might still feel tired and unfresh after sleeping for 8-9 hours if your sleep quality is poor.
 Whereas, a 6-hour good quality deep sleep can keep you fresh and active for the rest of the day.

 How to improve the quality of your sleep you might ask?